 Does “Woo Woo” Mean Ungrounded?

-I think that underneath that “woo woo” fear is a fear of being seen as not grounded, and underneath that is a societal assumption that ungrounded refers to not being grounded in traditional Western science.
+I think that underneath that “woo woo” fear is a fear of being seen as not grounded, or too “airy.”
+And underneath that is a societal assumption that ungrounded refers to not being grounded in traditional Western science.

 Are you starting to see one of the problems with this fear of being seen as “woo woo”?
-It’s an inner skeptic (fueled by an unhealthy dominant culture) trying to stop us from speaking up about what we believe, and what we have experienced in reality.
+It’s an inner skeptic, fueled by an unhealthy dominant culture, trying to stop us from speaking up about what we believe, or what we’re here to do, and to trust in what we have experienced in reality.

 Fear of Being Dismissed as Useless or Frivolous

 Now that’s a valid fear indeed.
-No one wants to be dismissed, nor should anyone be, in my opinion.
+No one wants to be dismissed.

 So Now What?

-I propose we rethink what we mean when we talk about “too woo woo” or when we catch ourselves thinking “I’m not woo woo!”
+I propose we rethink what we mean by “too woo woo” or when we catch ourselves thinking or saying “I’m not woo woo!” defensively.

 Let’s consider saying what we really mean.
 Then, I propose we show more of what we really believe and what really works for us.
 That would be grounded in reality, for real.

 No need to worry about what the dominant culture will think.
-Let that messaging shrink while you let truth grow and expand.
+Let that old paradigm messaging shrink while you let truth grow and expand.

 What do you think?